madhurimarawat/Machine-Learning-Using-Python/README.md

 --> Dataset is already cleaned,no preprocessing required.<br>

 ---
+### Deep Learning 🤖🛠🧠🕸️
+--> Deep learning is a subset of machine learning, which is essentially a neural network with three or more layers.<br><br>
+--> These neural networks attempt to simulate the behavior of the human brain—albeit far from matching its ability—allowing it to “learn” from large amounts of data.<br><br>
+--> While a neural network with a single layer can still make approximate predictions, additional hidden layers can help to optimize and refine for accuracy.<br><br>
+--> Deep learning drives many artificial intelligence (AI) applications and services that improve automation, performing analytical and physical tasks without human intervention.<br><br>
+--> Deep learning technology lies behind everyday products and services (such as digital assistants, voice-enabled TV remotes, and credit card fraud detection) as well as emerging technologies (such as self-driving cars).<br>

+---
 # Libraries Used 📚 💻
 <p>Short Description about all libraries used.</p>
 <ul>